d-levin/HAM-WIP/README.md

 * To load the non-Angular admin CRUD page, uncomment line 17 in server/server.js and comment out line 18, then go to http://localhost:8080

 #### Misc
-* Try GET/POST/PUT requests by using something like [Postman](https://www.getpostman.com).
+* Try GET/POST/PUT/DELETE requests by using something like [Postman](https://www.getpostman.com).
 Make sure to select x-www-form-urlencoded for the request body.
-* SimpleGrid responsive grid system is used
 * To insert test data, run 'node fake-data-generator.js' from the /misc/ directory

 HTTP VERB | PATH | ACTION | RETURN VALUE